A guide for schools and education professionals

 These are termly meetings bringing together school staff and partners, working to support Social Emotional and Mental Health.
 Everyone with an interest in mental health in education is welcome including pastoral leads, ELSAs, DSLs and SENCOs.
 Senior Mental Health Leads are strongly encouraged to attend.
 Education colleagues will be joined by staff from MHST, MABs, the EP Team, Early Help and other partners.

-Details of meetings and booking links are circulated via the PEP bulletin and are shared on the PEP Calendar.
+Details of meetings are available from your MHST clinician in school, circulated via the PEP bulletin and are shared on the PEP Calendar.

 Termly Provider Briefings for Early Years Practitioners, Childminders and Nursery Class Teachers